neruameya/local-document-intelligence/README.md

 **Qwen2.5-VL 7B Instruct**

-The model is used as a multimodal Vision-Language Model capable of processing both:
+The model is a multimodal Vision-Language Model capable of processing:

 - Text instructions
 - Document images

-The model is loaded locally using GGUF artifacts and `llama-cpp-python`.
+The model is loaded locally using GGUF artifacts through `llama-cpp-python`.

 ### Model artifacts

-The current setup uses:
+The current setup expects:

 ```text
 Qwen2.5-VL-7B-Instruct-Q4_K_M.gguf
 mmproj-qwen-2.5-vl-7B-Instruct-F16.gguf
 ```

-The model files are intentionally **not included in this repository**.
+Model weights are **not included in this repository**.

 ---